Andereoo/TkinterWeb/docs/TKINTERWEB.md

 ---
 #### `get_computed_styles()`
-Get a tuple containing the computed CSS rules for each CSS selector
+Get a tuple containing the computed CSS rules for each CSS selector.

 ---
 #### `get_current_node(event)`